ChristianKuri/minesweeper/README.md

 # A Minesweeper game
-This was a 8 hour project!
+This was a 8 hour code challenge!

 # Instructions to play
 - You can flag a field by right clicking into it.